Keyboardly-App/keyboardly-dev/doc/Glossary.md

 <br> See sample on [this](/addon/sample/src/main/java/app/keyboardly/addon/sample/action/shopping/ShoppingActionView.kt#L61)

 ## Submenu Add On Navigation
-This submenu is list of [NavigationMenuModel](/libraries/actionview/src/main/java/app/keyboardly/lib/navigation/NavigationMenuModel.kt), if you decide to create an add-on without a submenu it can be an empty list (not null). <br>
+This submenu is a list of [NavigationMenuModel](/libraries/actionview/src/main/java/app/keyboardly/lib/navigation/NavigationMenuModel.kt), if you decide to create an add-on without a submenu it can be an empty list (not null). <br>
-If an add on contain submenu navigation and then if user click the add on logo, the default keyboard navigation will be replaced with the submenus.<br>
+If an add-on contains submenu navigation and then if the user clicks the add-on logo, the default keyboard navigation will be replaced with the submenus.<br>
 <br>
 The list will be called on `DynamicFeatureImpl` class through [override method](/addon/sample/src/main/java/app/keyboardly/addon/sample/DynamicFeatureImpl.kt#L57-59).
-The add on should handle the submenu click event on default class.
+The add-on should handle the submenu click event on the default class.
 <p align="center">
     <img src="assets/submenu-navigation.png" width="250">
 </p>
 <br>
-On production version, after the user installs an **Add On**, an icon will appear automatically on the keyboard's navigation menu.
+On the production version, after the user installs an **Add On**, an icon will appear automatically on the keyboard's navigation menu.
 If the user clicks the icon, the keyboard will do the validation :

-1. if an **Add On** contain a list submenu (not empty), the sub menu will appear on top of the keyboard.
+1. if an **Add On** contains a list submenu (not empty), the sub menu will appear on top of the keyboard.
-2. if not contained a list submenu, the keyboard will call `getTopView()` method.
+2. if not contain a list submenu, the keyboard will call `getTopView()` method.
-2. if topView return null, then keyboard will call `getView()` method.
+2. if topView returns null, then the keyboard will call `getView()` method.

 ![](https://user-images.githubusercontent.com/13946213/231961760-c8dceeb4-eb16-4b27-bc9f-b528d1a96856.gif)

-On development version, the download process skipped.
-And the add on package is just included when compile process.
+On the development version, the download process was skipped.
+The add-on package is just included in compiling the process.
-To make it ready to use on keyboard, add the menu to [this navigation list](../app/src/main/java/app/keyboardly/dev/keyboard/keypad/keyboardaction/KeyboardNavigation.kt#L204-228).
+To make it ready to use on the keyboard, add the menu to [this navigation list](../app/src/main/java/app/keyboardly/dev/keyboard/keypad/keyboardaction/KeyboardNavigation.kt#L204-228).
-This below data should match with the add on when creating dynamic feature module.
+The below data should match with the add-on when creating a dynamic feature module.

 ![](https://user-images.githubusercontent.com/13946213/231962118-89293765-bd8f-48fc-82d6-22ec7b97ce27.gif)